dealingwith/daniel-industries/_writings/antipocalypse.md

 > 3. Repeat every transmission twice.
 > 4. Copy every transmission carefully and confirm accuracy during second repetition.
 > 5. All original transmissions must be vetted by station manager.
-> 6. Transmissions are to consist ONLY of EXACTLY that which is received from Tower 13 or vetted by station manager.
+> 6. Transmissions are to consist ONLY of EXACTLY that which is received from Tower 13, Tower 15, or vetted by station manager.
 NO OTHER transmission is permitted.
 > 7. Read #6 again.

 Really, we consider them more guidelines.
 Johnny considers them recommendations.
 The original bill is aged and discolored and covered with post-its with quotes defending our various theories of the world.
 My 20th century economists are covered with Johnny's 20th century anarchists are covered with my 21st century technologists.
 "Economic progress, in capitalist society, means turmoil."
 "Civilization merely hides from itself---behind a thin static scrim of rationality---the truth that only desire creates values."
 "We might be on the brink of an apocalypse if, instead of poor people with suicide bombs killing middle class guys, middle-class people with suicide bombs started killing rich guys."